dennisnyarko/dennisnyarko/README.md

 - Database: MongoDB, MySQL

-- Cloud Infrastructure: Heroku, Netlify
+- Hosting: Hostinger, Heroku, Netlify

 ### 📈 My Current Focus
 With most of my developer experience being from freelance and building side projects, I am looking to officially transition into the corporate world and I’d appreciate any form of support and opportunities to help me achieve this.
 I am also actively searching for entry-level or junior developer roles or internships.
 You’re most welcome to reach out if you can assist in any way.